 MC Which statement is CORRECT?
-Replicas in a distributed NoSQL environment relate to making periodic backups of the database to a second system. incorrect Some relational constructs, such as the many-to-many relationship, are harder to express using graph databases. incorrect The fact that most NoSQL databases adopt an eventual consistency approach is due to the CAP theorem, which states that strong consistency cannot be obtained when availability and partitioning has to be ensured. correct Stabilization relates to the waiting time between the start-up of a NoSQL system and when the system becomes usable to receive user queries. incorrect
+The fact that most NoSQL databases adopt an eventual consistency approach is due to the CAP theorem, which states that strong consistency cannot be obtained when availability and partitioning has to be ensured. correct Stabilization relates to the waiting time between the start-up of a NoSQL system and when the system becomes usable to receive user queries. incorrect Some relational constructs, such as the many-to-many relationship, are harder to express using graph databases. incorrect Replicas in a distributed NoSQL environment relate to making periodic backups of the database to a second system. incorrect

 MC Using Cypher, how do you get a list of all movies Wilfried Lemahieu has liked, when he has given at least four stars?
-MATCH (b:User)--(m:Movie)
+MATCH (b:User)-[I:LIKES]-(m:Movie)

 WHERE b.name = "Wilfried Lemahieu"